-MURAL patrons may borrow all materials.
+MURAL patrons may borrow all materials, with the exception of E-Readers and electronic materials.
 All services, including reserves, are available to out-of-town members.
 Interlibrary loans should be originated through a cardholder’s home library.

 MURAL membership is issued for a one-year period.
 Each year MURAL cardholders must renew their membership by providing proof of valid membership in their home library.